NEW YORK – Super Bowl ads this year morphed into mini soap operas.

-Meanwhile, Anheuser-Busch pulled at heartstrings with a spot about a baby Clydesdale growing up and moving away from his farm and his trainer.
-The horse remembered the trainer after returning for a parade, and raced to hug him.
+Anheuser-Busch also pulled at heartstrings with a spot about a baby Clydesdale growing up and moving away from his farm and his trainer.
+Years later, the horse remembered the trainer after returning for a parade.
+He raced down a street to hug him.

-Lincoln's 90-second ad was inspired by Tweets by fans about road trips.
+Lincoln's 90-second ad was inspired by tweets by fans about road trips.
 The company asked people to send their stories, and Jimmy Fallon, host of NBC's "Late Night with Jimmy Fallon," decided on which tales would be used.

 The ad, which was based on more than 6,000 tweets from fans, shows adventures during a fictional road trip.
 A woman picks up a German hitchhiker, and they go to an alpaca farm, get stopped by turtles crossing the road, and drive through a movie set.

-Rap pioneer Joseph "Rev Run" Simmons and Wil Wheaton, who acted in "Star Trek: The Next Generation," made cameos.
+Rap pioneer Joseph "Rev Run" Simmons and Wil Wheaton, who acted in "Star Trek: The Next Generation," made cameos in the spot.